 Why Are Jeep Cherokees So Cheap

-Used Jeep Cherokees are cheap because there are too many Brand new Jeep Cherokees go for prices similar to their rival midsized SUVs.
+Used Jeep Cherokees are cheap because there are too many Brand new Jeep Cherokees going for prices similar to their rival midsized SUVs.
 However, if you are looking to buy a used Jeep Cherokee, you will most likely find it for a price that seems so cheap.
 This is because you can easily find used Jeep Cherokees, and there is not much demand for them at present.
 Their unreliability is another reason why they are sold at low prices.

 1. Complaints And Bad Experiences